 Finishing your walk.

-If you don’t want to walk back to Sandsend or Whitby, if you’ve walked from there (see Whitby to Sandsend post), there is a regular bus service from the top of the bank, in the upper half of the village.
+If you’ve walked from Sandsend or Whitby (see Whitby to Sandsend post) and don’t want to walk back, there is a regular bus service from the top of the bank, in the upper half of the village.
 If you are returning by bus to Sandsend, get off the bus in Lythe and enjoy the superb views of Whitby from the churchyard of St. Oswald’s.
 It’s then only a short walk down to Sandsend (all downhill).

 If you want to continue your walk, the Cleveland Way continues to Port Mulgrave and Staithes.